vvgomes/blog/_posts/2016-03-31-recursion.md

     alt="The Little Schemer book cover">
 </div>

 Although this might seen like just a book about [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29), I'd say this is mostly a book about **thinking recursively**.
-Based entirely on questions, puzzles, and exercises which guide you gradually from the most basic concepts, like *atoms* and *s-expressions*, to the most mind-blowing ones, like the [Y Combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Y_combinator), the **teaching method** is quite engaging and very unusual when compared to traditional programming books.
+Based entirely on questions, puzzles, and exercises which guide you gradually from the most basic concepts, like *atoms* and *s-expressions*, to the most mind-blowing ones, like the [Y Combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Y_combinator), the teaching method is quite engaging and very unusual when compared to traditional programming books.

 The Little Schemer seems to be a popular book among **Clojure** developers like my friend [Marcos](http://www.marcosccm.io/posts/the-little-schemer).
 Even though there are idiomatic differences to Scheme, it is totally possible to implement all the exercises in the book using Clojure.
 Here is my test-driven version: [github.com/vvgomes/little-schemer](https://github.com/vvgomes/little-schemer)

 ## The Y Combinator

 By far, the most difficult challenge in the book is the [Y Combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Y_combinator).
-In summary, the goal of this function is to describe recursion formally using [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus) theory, which pretty much means *anonymous functions*.
-In the example given in the book, we move from a traditional recursive function definition like this:
+In summary, the goal is to describe recursion formally using [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus) theory, which in practice means pretty much defining recursive functions with *anonymous functions* only.
+In the example given in the book we move from a traditional recursive function definition like this:

 {% highlight clojure %}
 (def length